 A Much Anticipated Alternative

-A different kind of therapeutic day school opened three years ago for the 2010-11 school year: Safe Haven School in Northfield, Illinois.
+A different kind of therapeutic day school opened five years ago for the 2010-11 school year: Safe Haven School in Northfield, Illinois.

 This school, founded by Holly Schaefer and other highly experienced colleagues, offers you a much anticipated alternative.
 Unlike resource rooms or other therapeutic day schools, Safe Haven School accepts only students with internalizing behaviors in grades K-12.

 Until now, there has been no environment in which these children could learn without being affected by the presence of classmates who exhibit externalizing behaviors (verbal and/or physical aggression, bullying, ridicule, etc.).